 Born and raised in the Green Mountains of Vermont, Cole began fly-fishing at age 12.
 He attended Penn State University in order to continue his fly-fishing education on the spring creeks throughout central Pennsylvania.
 He spent his college summers guiding for Rock Creek Anglers in Wyoming where he relocated after graduation.
 After 17 years of guiding in the rocky mountain west, Cole joined forces with Clark and Peter in forming Angling Destinations' trio of angling companies.
 During his guiding heyday, Cole spent many an off-season honing his angling skills in Argentina, Belize, British Columbia, Chile, and Mexico.
 He even invented a fly-rod-rack for his bike and rode it from Wyoming to Tierra Del Fuego, caught one sea-run brown (on a worm pattern) turned around and came home.
 During his adventure, he caught 23 other species of fish!
 Cole’s desire to travel with a fly rod is nearly as impressive as his sarcasm (reference his bike trip - wink).

 Reared on the banks of Montana's Rock Creek and raised on the hidden streams of north-central Wyoming, Hank began guiding for trout at the ripe age of 15 where he was involved in running wilderness pack-trips in the rocky mountain high country.
 He continued to work as a journeyman guide in the Northern Rockies for over twenty years.
 His aura seems to shine brightest the closer to the 45th parallel he's situated and he'll likely remain a permanent resident of "Wyotana" for the foreseeable future.
 It makes a lot of sense that trout and steelhead are somehow inexplicably linked to Hank (or at least tied to Hank via Maxima Ultragreen).
 He sometimes attended college in Bozeman but graduated with Piscantur Salmonidae honors and brings an impressive list of trout and steelhead rivers tallied on his tool-belt.
-Hank has caught above average sized fish in New Zealand, British Columbia, Alaska, Chile, Argentina, Florida, Louisiana, and Belize - none bigger than his hunger for fly-fishing adventure.
+Hank has caught above average sized fish in New Zealand, British Columbia, Alaska, Chile, Argentina, Florida, Louisiana, Mexico, and Belize - none bigger than his hunger for fly-fishing adventure.
 Over the years Hank has worked guiding long seasons, managed a notable Montana fishing lodge and ran a very reputable Montana guide service.
 Then, in 2018 Angling Destinations nabbed Hank for his big fish prowess/mojo - not to mention his extensive angling resume and his ability to smoothly coordinate all of our guest's travel and angling logistics.

 A native-born Cowboy (that's what people from Wyoming are called), Chaz resembles nothing of an actual cowboy except that he's outright the toughest guy in the room and also has a passionate affinity for gourmet coffee.
 Having grown up fond of the outdoors, Chaz has logged countless hours hunting, fishing and whitewater rafting.
 He's worked both as a white-water guide and a fly-fishing guide and logged a number of seasons guiding in back-country Alaska.
 He's now the glue that holds all things Fly Shop of the Bighorns together.
 He knows the name of pretty-much every fly available, can, like a chemist, match fly-rods with multiple appropriate fly-lines and he ties custom flies that are as tough, if not tougher than he is.
 He can be found daily in historic downtown Sheridan where he's offering sound and up-to-date advice on all of our area's fisheries as well as managing our full retail "Fly Shop"!